DALVYK/dalvykrepo/README.md

-# gitrepo00001
+# DALVYKREPO
-A normal repo.
-Nothing special.
-Please proceed to your git hunting.
+# A normal repo.
+For code testing of course.